-Desks are allocated by the Graduate Student Association.
+Desks are allocated by the Graduate Student Association and the Academic Program Coordinator.
 Students who are employed on assistantships have priority.
-Desks are a scarce resource, and may be assigned to another student if the student to whom it was originally assigned is not using it.
-To obtain a key, contact the department head's administrative assistant in 308 Ag Hall.
+Desks are a scarce resource and may be assigned to another student if the student to whom it was originally assigned is not using it.
+To obtain a key, contact the Academic Program Coordinator in 227 Ag Hall.
 Keys must be returned and offices cleaned prior to severance.

-Mailbox assignments will be made by the program specialist.
-Mail for all graduate students will be delivered to 505 Ag Hall.
-Departmental information is often conveyed via messages placed in your mailbox.
-Check your mailbox daily.
+Mailbox assignments will be made by the Academic Program Coordinator.
+Mail for all graduate students will be delivered to the main office.
+Departmental information is often conveyed via messages placed in your mailbox or by email.
+Check your mailbox.